CollectionBuilder/cb-docs/docs/theme/home.md

 ### featured-locations-max:

-- Sets number of top locations to display if **featured-locations** is auto-generated
+- Sets number of top locations to display if "featured-locations" is auto-generated
 	- Default: `5`
 ```yaml
 featured-locations-max: 4